 Mastercard Spending Pulse Report

 In case you didn’t know about it, SpendingPulse is Mastercard’s flagship product that visualizes consumer spending patterns.
 This measures in-store and online retail sales across all forms of payment, not adjusted for inflation.
-The SpendingPulse reports define “U.S. retail sales” as sales at retailers and food services merchants of all sizes.
+The SpendingPulse reports defining “U.S. retail sales” as sales at retailers and food services merchants of all sizes.
 Let’s dive into what the report says about this Holiday season.

 U.S. retail sales are expected to grow 7.1%* this holiday season

 Though there has been news of economic turns all throughout the year right from the supply chain crisis, rising inflation and the Russia-Ukraine war consumer spending has continued strong due to jobs holding strong, lingering savings, and the inflation-combating measures.
 It is estimated that some of the consumer behaviors that took a hike during the pandemic season would persist like omnichannel buying rather than only retail, but also the “experience” sector like vacations, outings, etc. is expected to bounce back.

 Overall, the holiday season is going to be important for both in-store and online sales and the fashion-forward sectors which would experience a hike.
 Let’s look at the numbers.

 Last year i.e. 2021 sales hit an all-time high as the shoppers shopped early with pent-up demand and excess savings combined with an increase in e-commerce sales.
 Whereas compared with 2019, 2021 sales were 61.4% higher in the e-commerce segment.
 According to the report, the key trends to watch include: